amoe/acceleratedcpp/exercise-notes.md

 as we need separate functions with separate type signatures to print a list.

 I guess that this exercise is only here to demonstrate the need for generics.

+> Reimplement the gen_sentence program using two vectors: One will hold the
+> fully unwound, generated sentence, and the other will hold the rules and will
+> be used as a stack.
+Do not use any recursive calls.